Jonathan Rodríguez (footballer, born 1990)

-Jonathan Emanuel Rodríguez (born 7 June 1990) is an Argentine professional footballer who plays as a River Plate Montevideo midfielder.
+Jonathan Emanuel Rodríguez (born 7 June 1990) is an Argentine professional footballer who plays as a midfielder.

 Career

 Rodríguez spent the first part of his career in Argentina's lower leagues, where he represented San Martín de Burzaco, Defensores de Belgrano, CAI, Deportivo Madryn and Agropecuario.
 He moved abroad for the first time in the summer of 2017, aged 27, joining Botoșani in Romania.

 Rodríguez was called to the Liga I Team of the Year in the 2019–20 season and was made captain at the club.
 He played 126 games and scored ten goals in all competitions over the course of four campaigns.
 He then signed for fellow league team CFR Cluj as a free agent in June 2021.